Jair served as a faithful judge, bringing stability and peace to Israel for twenty-two years in Gilead.

 After him, Jair the Gileadite arose and judged Israel twenty-two years. (v.3) The text begins with the words “After him,” referring to the judge Tola, described just prior in the Book of Judges.
 Jair, who is now introduced, belongs to the region of Gilead, a fertile area located east of the Jordan River, extending roughly from the northern borders by the Yarmuk River down to the territory near the Dead Sea.
 This territory would later be part of various conflicts in Israel’s history, including strife with the Ammonites and Moabites.
 The detail that Jair is specifically called a Gileadite implies his local prominence in that portion of Israel’s tribal lands, signaling his leadership and responsibility to deliver or guide the people in times of need.

-*After him, Jair the Gileadite arose and judged Israel twenty-two years.* (v.3) This short phrase holds much significance in Israel’s wider story.
-Jair’s role as a judge fits into Israel’s continuous cycle of forsaking God, facing oppression, and eventually crying out for deliverance (Judges 2:16 NASB-95).
+After him, Jair the Gileadite arose and judged Israel twenty-two years. (v.3) This short phrase holds much significance in Israel’s wider story.
+Jair’s role as a judge fits into Israel’s continuous cycle of forsaking God, facing oppression, and eventually crying out for deliverance (Judges 2:16).
 His lengthy term—twenty-two years—indicates a period of relative stability under his administration.
 Historically, scholars approximate that the Judges period spanned roughly between 1380 and 1050 B.C., placing Jair somewhere within this broad timeframe.
-By fulfilling the role of deliverer and decision maker, Jair stands in a line of leaders who foreshadow God’s ultimate plan to send a lasting deliverer in Jesus Christ, a theme emphasized throughout all of Scripture (John 3:17 NASB-95).
+By fulfilling the role of deliverer and decision maker, Jair stands in a line of leaders who foreshadow God’s ultimate plan to send a lasting deliverer in Jesus Christ, a theme emphasized throughout all of Scripture (John 3:17).

-Last, *After him, Jair the Gileadite arose and judged Israel twenty-two years.* (v.3) highlights how God repeatedly used different individuals from diverse backgrounds to guide His people.
+Last, After him, Jair the Gileadite arose and judged Israel twenty-two years. (v.3) highlights how God repeatedly used different individuals from diverse backgrounds to guide His people.
 Jair’s background in Gilead, a territory that could be overlooked in comparison to more central regions, reflects the biblical principle that leadership may emerge from unexpected places.
 His leadership structure, while not as detailed or dramatic as some of the judges with lengthier narratives, still reveals divine provision.
-Biblical threads of God’s steadfast care for Israel are woven throughout these accounts, and Jair’s story reminds readers that stability in leadership points toward the ultimate stability found in Christ (Ephesians 1:10 NASB-95).
+Biblical threads of God’s steadfast care for Israel are woven throughout these accounts, and Jair’s story reminds readers that stability in leadership points toward the ultimate stability found in Christ (Ephesians 1:10).